naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

 Selena: What's my sexuality?!
 I don't fucking know!
 I'm not straight, and that's all that matters.
 Well, maybe that's unfair to the straights.
 Some of my best friends are straight!
 Well, one of them.
-Well, I know them, and Kranion is perfectly tolerable person in small doses!
+Well, I know them, and Gambi is perfectly tolerable person in small doses!

 %